Kevin Andrews (writer): Later writing

 Back in Greece Kevin Andrews's next publication Athens was published in 1967.
 It was a counterblast against a westernized Greece which had been sanitized for the tourist.
 Protest had to be guarded and he waited until the departure of the Junta in 1974 before plain writing about political matters was possible.
 Writings in this period included an essay on Louis MacNeice and a lengthy autobiographical poem published in book form, called First Will and Testament.
 In 1975 he relinquished his US citizenship and became naturalized as a Greek.
 Athens Alive followed in 1980, it is a book of writings about Athens from Ovid in AD 7 to Cavafy and Hemingway in the 20th century.

 In 1988, Andrews met Elizabeth Boleman-Herring in Athens.
 In the late summer of 1989 they traveled to Kythira, an island off the southern tip of the Peloponnese.
-On September 1, they walked to Cape Trachylos at the southern end of the island, Andrews started a swim to Avgo (Αυγό), a rocky island, the reputed birthplace of Aphrodite.
+On September 1, they walked to Cape Trachylos at the southern end of the island, Andrews started a swim to Χύτρα/Αυγό, a rocky islet 2km distant with a notable cave.
 He drowned and his body was recovered the next day.